josethomazini/learn-node/typescript/README.md

 ```

 - The reason I've created the ts:check script was for an eventual babel
-  integration, where I use typescript only to check types, while babel can
+  integration, where I could use typescript only to check types, while babel
-  transpile everything.
+  could transpile everything.